Looking for the best places to visit in Thailand?

 Quaint little guesthouses and restaurants to suit every taste are available too.
 Though not as popular with tourists, Ayutthaya is one of my favourite places to visit in Thailand without a doubt.

 Note that distances between the sights are huge and not to be underestimated!
 Hiring a tuk tuk for the day is an option to help get around.

 However, if you’d prefer more freedom for a cheaper price, I’d personally recommend hiring a push bike or scooter to get around.
 Both are available from guesthouses or there is a row of shops directly opposite the railway station.

-Accessible by bus, minivan or train from most of the major Thailand destinations.
+Accessible by bus, minivan or train from most of the major destinations.
 From Bangkok, the train is the cheapest (14 Thai Baht p/person) with regular services throughout the day.

 From Bangkok, minivans run from 6am-6pm shuttling back and forth (60 Thai Baht p/person) and buses can be booked in advance.
 Prices vary depending on company and the level of service.

 Lesser visited than its more famous brother Ayutthaya, this underrated Thailand destination shouldn’t be missed as a main Thailand attraction.

 You’ll find yourself surrounded by history much older than the temples in Ayutthaya.
 Spread out across the town, hiring transport such as push bikes from your accomodation is recommended.